 Why is an ability to build a personal experience with nature in childhood so important?
-You must crawl before you can walk, skipping processes leads to an incomplete puzzle.
-Having time to observe, interact and imagine in natural surroundings supports resiliency, comforts someone in times of stress, improves focus and concentration and ncourages a child to be positive and eager in new learning experiences.
-These are just a few attributes to ensuring a child has daily interaction with the outside natural world.
+You must crawl before you can walk and skipping processes leads to an incomplete puzzle.
+Having time to observe, interact and imagine in natural surroundings supports resiliency, coping skills, a buffer to handle adversity, comforts someone in times of stress, improves focus and concentration and encourages a child to be positive and eager in new learning experiences.
+These are just a few attributes of benefits to daily interaction with the natural outdoor environment.
+We believe it is required for the best optimal growth and development of every child to ensure they are provided ample time and large space to roam and explore daily with the outside natural world.

 Polliwog & Tadpole Program

 Different from our approach in years past, where classes were built around ages of groups, our center now utilizes a mixed age classroom approach.
 This reduces the number of children we can enroll into the program as we adhere to the staff/child ratios to our classrooms.
 However, we find the classroom is balanced in a way that was not possible leaving children to just their age group.

 In mixed aged group settings, children are more likely to be seen as individuals, less likely to be rushed to conform into rigid whole group routines in large group settings, less likely to be pressured at the same place on various milestone developments. *